rtran1029/REGEX_Tutorial/README.md

 Alternation is the term in regular expression that is actually a simple “OR”.
 It is denoted as this vertical character `|`

-our example does not have any OR alternation operators but here is an example i foound online.
+our example does not have any OR alternation operators but here is an example i found online.

 For example, the following expression will match either 'abc' or '123':